-Some Key Points
+Key Points

-- Dyalog implements GUI memory and OLE objects using the namespace concept, hence, use )OBS or □NL to explore these; )CS or the ...object.sub-object... syntax allows us to explore, etc.; )ERASE or □EX erases the object; assignment ← is used to set properties; □NQ or object.sub-object syntax is used to invoke methods; even the each operator can be put to use for implicit looping, etc. - upper/lower case-sensitivity varies when addressing properties, methods and events (according to the syntax used?) - Dyalog AutoComplete displays object Properties; useful to explore objects to some extent - Incorrect usage often returns a useful response, eg. Methods are indicated by APL del symbol ▼ when invoked but missing an argument, eg. XL.Columns.AutoComplete or in fact an "Exception Error" may appear in a separate "Status" form, eg. try XL.Workbooks.Open with an invalid path/filename. - Visibility is Excel visible in the task bar?
-Processes in Task Manager? etc.; set the Visible property - Is Excel already running?

-see: http://apldn.apl2000.com/Discussion+Groups/APL+Win+Interpreter/APL+Interpreter+General/797.aspx.htm > alreadyrunningexceldiscussion.htm see: "How to run multiple versions of Excel on the same computer" http://support.microsoft.com/kb/214388
+- Dyalog implements GUI memory and OLE objects using the namespace concept, so: - o use)OBS or □NL to explore these - o)CS or the ...object.sub-object... syntax allows us to explore, etc. - o)ERASE or □EX erases the object (but has it really gone away?) - o assignment ← is used to set properties - o INQ or object.sub-object syntax is used to invoke methods - o even the each operator " can be put to use for implicit looping, etc. - upper/lower case-sensitivity varies when addressing properties, methods and events (according to the syntax used?) - Dyalog AutoComplete displays object Properties & Methods; useful to explore objects to some extent - Incomplete or incorrect usage often returns a useful response, eg. Methods are indicated by APL del symbol ∇ when invoked but missing an argument, or in fact an "Exception Error" may appear in a separate "Status" form, eg. try XL.Workbooks.Open with an invalid path/filename. eg. "Range" objects are indicated by ...[Range] in the output. - Visibility is Excel visible in the task bar?
+Processes in Task Manager? etc.; set the Visible property - Is Excel already running? can we connect to it? (try opening a spreadsheet, then create the OLEClient/Excel object in APL, then check XL.Workbooks.Count) also see: Dyalog GUI Help > InstanceMode property (of OLEClient) or see: alreadyrunningexceldiscussion.htm - Which 'Excel.Application' server object name to use? see: "How to run multiple versions of Excel on the same computer" http://support.microsoft.com/kb/214388 - □wx, main issues are: enclosed arguments and Item vs. [item] with Version 11+ see: Language Help > □wx > External Object Behaviour - 3 INQ invokes a method in an OLE Control.
+The (shy) result of INQ is the result produced by the method. - Collection Objects can be confusing, require special syntax, see below - when things seem to be "hung"... maybe the Excel object is asking a question (via dialog box) check it